 The same comparatión Raspberry Pi vs Industrial PC.

 Other idea is mixing both ways, using Modbus industrial Commercial sensors and actuators and to Arduino controler, or Siemmens PLC in the machine with IoT Arduino Projects.

-I am really interested in getting the factories and I propose to get be Consultor, now thanks Telefonica Open Future, Levidrio (Glass factory to León), Ildefe and Ade (publics organitations from Leon and Castile and Leon) I am working in a real industry projects using This diferent tech.June 12, 2017 at 3:37 pm #12208Enrique RamirezModerator
+I am really interested in getting the factories and I propose to get be Consultor, now thanks Telefonica Open Future, Levidrio (Glass factory to León), Ildefe and Ade (publics organitations from Leon and Castile and Leon) I am working in a real industry projects using This diferent tech.at #12208Enrique RamirezModerator

 I think this depends on the criticality of the process you want to measure.
 If not critical then Arduino or Raspberry could be a good and cheap way to reduce costs and monitor points where traditional PLC technologies are very expensive.
 At the end the final decision depends on different criteria.